Colophon

 This website is also hosted on a self-hosted instance of Coolify.
 Please do not ask me anything about this, my boyfriend was the one that set it up for me 😅 (and yes, this does have a subscription cost to it too but it feels less negligible since it’s paid yearly and I share the costs too :)) )

-For webmentions, I wrote about my experience in setting them up in this blog post.
-As for the setup, based on how I understand it, I piggyback on the webmention npm package and also followed the instructions laid out in webmention.app docs.
-I also set up a webmentions.js file that should facilitate the fetching and sending of (new) webmentions, but honestly I’m not sure if it does what I think it’s supposed to do 😅 For now I’ll leave this as is though since I only have so much time to figure out things and it kinda works whenever I do tinker with my website 😆
+For webmentions, I wrote about my initial experience in setting them up in this blog post.
+As for the setup, based on how I understood it, I make use of the webmention npm package and also followed the instructions laid out in webmention.app docs.

 Writing posts

-All of these can be seen in my Obsidian plugins folder.
+All of these can be seen in my Obsidian folder.

 - Templater: To make use of a